anbinumer/canvasops-django/documents/canvasops-django-prd.md

 - All LTI config URLs (login, launch, JWK) must match the deployed app's HTTPS URL exactly.
 - Double-check Client ID and Deployment ID in both lti_config.json and Canvas Developer Key.
 - For local testing, use ngrok or Railway HTTPS to avoid SameSite cookie and CORS issues.
+- **NEW:** Always confirm which Django template is rendered for each route before making UI changes.
+If multiple templates exist for similar pages, update all or unify them.
+Commit, push, and redeploy after template changes.
+Use Tailwind CSS CDN for rapid UI prototyping.
+Hard refresh and clear cache after deployment.
+If changes don't show, check for template caching or path mismatches.

 ### UI/UX Lessons Learned (Landing Page)
-- Always confirm which Django template is being rendered for each route before making UI changes.
-Use codebase search or view logic to verify.
-- If multiple apps (e.g., 'tools' and 'lti') have similarly named templates, update all relevant files or unify them to avoid confusion.
-- After updating templates, always commit, push, and redeploy before checking production.
+- Find & Replace tool is now implemented, styled with ACU branding, and live in Canvas.
+- Human-centered language and feedback are used throughout the UI.
-- Use Tailwind CSS via CDN for rapid prototyping and modern UI, but ensure the CDN link is present in the deployed template.
+- Tailwind CSS is loaded via CDN for rapid prototyping and modern UI.
+- Commit, push, and redeploy after template changes to ensure updates are visible.
 - Hard refresh the browser and clear any CDN or platform cache after deployment to see changes.
 - For AI agents: Always check both the view logic and template directory structure before making UI edits.
 Document which template is mapped to which route.
 - For human developers: If changes don't show up, check for template caching, static file issues, or mismatched template paths.